abhijeetdash001/E-KIRANA/README.md

 # E-KIRANA
-This project is an e-commerce website.
+This project is an e-commerce website that required skills in HTML, CSS, JAVASCRIPT, BOOTSTRAP and REACT.